Run Match Maker

 If the statistics seem unsatisfactory, contact FRC Engineering before re-running the Match Maker process in order for additional steps to be taken.

-The new "Rounds" tab displays information about the number of matches that must be played for a "round" to be completed (i.e. each team has played one additional match).
+The "Rounds" tab displays information about the number of matches that must be played for a "round" to be completed (i.e. each team has played one additional match).
 This tab is primarily for use by event support.
 For off-season events, it could be used to understand where to end matches if Qualification matches must be skipped due to time.
+Rounds data is not displayed for the Practice Schedule.

 Alternate Alliance Pairing Method (Optional)